karpuzkafa/Melon-Python-Library/README.md

 ---

-# Melon Library
+# Melon Library v1.5.1

 **Melon Library** provides simple tools for creating terminal-based games.
-Currently, it includes 5 tools.
+Currently, it includes 5 function.
+Give me ideas for new function please

 ---

-## Features
+## Functions

 ### 1. Print a Beautiful Line
 No more manually using `=` or `-` symbols!